The Lause - Berlin

 INFO & LINKS

-The case of the Lause is part of the research conducted for the Recentering Periphery project and the Co-creation exchange program in Berlin.
+The case of the Lause is part of the research conducted for the Co-creation H2020 project.

 Case study developed by Luis Miguel Benavides Cabrejo firstname.lastname@example.org